Russia accuses US of hypocrisy over satellite destruction | DW | 16.11.2021

 "The US knows for certain that the resulting fragments, in terms of test time and orbital parameters, did not and will not pose a threat to orbital stations, spacecraft and space activities," it said, adding that the US, China and India had conducted similar tests in the past.

-At a press conference in Moscow just before the statement was issued, Russian Foreign Minister Sergey Lavrov went on the offensive against the US, saying that it was itself lax on space safety.
+At a press conference in Moscow just before the statement was issued, Russian Foreign Minister Sergey Lavrov went on the offensive against the US, saying the country is itself lax on space safety.

 "To declare that the Russian Federation creates risks for the peaceful use of space is, at the very least, hypocrisy," Lavrov said, adding that the US had ignored Russian and Chinese proposals to discuss a possible agreement on weapons in space.

-NATO Secretary-General Jens Stoltenberg on Tuesday called the anti-satellite missile test "reckless," repeating claims that the debris it caused is now a risk to the ISS and Chinese space stations.
+NATO Secretary-General Jens Stoltenberg on Tuesday called the anti-satellite missile test "reckless," repeating claims that the debris is now a risk to the ISS and Chinese space stations.

 Stoltenberg also spoke of the security fears posed by such a test.